bigqio/bigq/README.md

 ## Running under Mono

-BigQ works well in Mono environments to the extent that we have tested it.
+While BigQ works best in cross-platform environments using .NET Core, it also works well in Mono environments (with .NET Framework) to the extent that we have tested it.
 It is recommended that when running under Mono, you execute the containing EXE using --server and after using the Mono Ahead-of-Time Compiler (AOT).
 ```
 mono --aot=nrgctx-trampolines=8096,nimt-trampolines=8096,ntrampolines=4048 --server myapp.exe
 mono --server myapp.exe